gleich/contrihat/README.md

 ## 🚀 Setup

-1. [Create a personal access token](https://github.com/settings/tokens/new) with `read:user` permissions under the user section.
+1. [Create a personal access token](https://github.com/settings/tokens/new) with `read:user` permission under the user section.
 2. On the Raspberry Pi store this token in `~/contrihat-config/pat.txt` (you will have to create the folder as well).
-3. Clone this repo and `cd` into it.
+3. Clone this repo and `cd` into it on the Raspberry Pi.
-4. If you don't already have it install docker and docker-compose.
-This can be done easily just by running `sh install-docker.sh`.
+4. If you don't already have it already install docker and docker-compose.
+This can be done easily by running `sh install-docker.sh` in this repo.
 5. Run `docker-compose up -d`.

 That's it!
+You now have your GitHub contribution graph on the Sense Hat!

 ## ⚙️ Configuration